simonccc/kopsrox/docs/USAGE.md

 `./kopsrox.py etcd restore $imagename`

-- check you're using the correct `kopsrox.etcd.snapshot.token` file for the snapshot!
+- :white_check_mark: check you're using the correct `kopsrox.etcd.snapshot.token` file for the snapshot!

-- downsizes the cluster to 1 node then resizes back to the scale set in kopsrox.ini
+- downsizes the cluster to 1 node then resizes back to the scale set in `kopsrox.ini`

 ### prune <a name=prune>